 Angie Smart has been a First Violinist with the St. Louis Symphony since 1998.
-Originally from England, she began violin lessons at the age of six and won a scholarship to study at Chetham’s School of Music at the age of 13.
-She continued her studies in the U.S. in 1990 where she attended the University of Miami, Lamar University in Texas, and completed her masters degree at Rice University in Houston.
+Originally from England, she began violin lessons at the age of six and won a scholarship to study at the age of 13.
+She continued her studies in the U.S. where she attended the University of Miami, Lamar University in Texas, and completed her masters degree at Rice University in Houston.

-Ms. Smart has performed extensively in Europe and the U.S. with representation by Encore Concerts, and has appeared as soloist with the St. Louis Symphony, Alhambra Chamber Orchestra, Gorton Philharmonic, Lamar Chamber Orchestra, and both Chethams’ Chamber and Classical Orchestras.
-Her television appearances have included masterclasses with Yehudi Menuhin and as the subject of a documentary profiling “A Day in the Life of a Young Musician at Chetham’s School of Music.”
+Ms. Smart has performed extensively in Europe and the U.S. with representation by Encore Concerts, and has appeared as soloist with the St. Louis Symphony, Alhambra Chamber Orchestra, Gorton Philharmonic, and Lamar Chamber Orchestra.
+Her television appearances have included masterclasses with Yehudi Menuhin and as the subject of a documentary.
 Among other masterclasses, she has played for Midori and Zachar Bron.

 Ms. Smart has participated in summer festivals such as the Sun Valley Summer Festival and the Missouri River Festival of the Arts, among others.
-She was a Pro-Am Coach for MOCM during the 2011 inaugural season.
+She has been a Pro-Am Coach and performing artist for MOCM since the inaugural season.